eskil/authed_app/README.md

 We need to modify our `GuardianErrorHandler` to handle both html and json.
-However, turns out that of course guardian supplies a good default error handler that handlqes JSON and HTML well.
+However, turns out that of course guardian supplies a good [default error handler](https://github.com/ueberauth/guardian/blob/master/lib/guardian/plug/error_handler.ex) that handles JSON and HTML well.

 We won't replace our existing `GuardianErrorHandler` since handling HTML will typically require some tweaking for a good user experience.